PyWavelets/pywt/doc/source/index.rst

 State of development & Contributing
 -----------------------------------

-PyWavelets started in 2006 as an academic project for a master thesis on `Analysis and Classification of Medical Signals using Wavelet Transforms` and was maintained until 2012 by its `original developer`_.
+PyWavelets started in 2006 as an academic project for a masters thesis on `Analysis and Classification of Medical Signals using Wavelet Transforms` and was maintained until 2012 by its `original developer`_.
 In 2013 maintenance was taken over in a `new repo <https://github.com/PyWavelets/pywt>`_)